paulkarpenko/us-code-ui/uscode/title-07-agriculture/chapter-051-supplemental-nutrition-assistance-program.md

 #### Amendments
 2018—Subsec. (a).
 Pub.
 L. 115–334, § 4022(2), substituted “2012(m)(4)” for “2012(n)(4)” in two places.

 Subsec. (e)(6)(D).
 Pub.
 L. 115–334, § 4004, added cls. (i) and (ii), redesignated former cl. (ii) as (iii), and struck out former cl. (i).
-Text of former cl. (i) read as follows: “In lieu of the deduction provided under subparagraph (A), a State agency may elect to allow a household in which all members are homeless individuals, but that is not receiving free shelter throughout the month, to receive a deduction of $143 per month.”
+Prior to amendment, text of cl. (i) read as follows: “In lieu of the deduction provided under subparagraph (A), a State agency may elect to allow a household in which all members are homeless individuals, but that is not receiving free shelter throughout the month, to receive a deduction of $143 per month.”

 2014—Subsec. (a).
 Pub.
 L. 113–79, § 4008(b), substituted “subsections (b), (d)(2), (g), and (r) of [section 2015 of this title](./chapter-051-supplemental-nutrition-assistance-program.md#section-2015)” for “sections 2015(b), 2015(d)(2), and 2015(g) of this title”.